 You can consider using your newsletter to send out important information and valuable content that’ll make your audience more familiar with what you offer and more likely to buy your CBD products.

-Additionally, your newsletter could include product reviews, product recommendations, recipes, and new product announcements.
+Additionally, your newsletter could include dynamic content, product reviews, product recommendations, recipes, and new product announcements.

 All these are very likely to drive readers to your website and specific landing pages where they’ll find more information and relevant products.